 I’ve been performing professionally since 2000.
 I have experience playing outdoors, in bad weather, in good weather, in quiet locations, in loud locations, in a box, with a fox… I play solo, I play with ensembles, for weddings, parties, nursing homes, church services, and lots of tea parties.
 I have a four-year degree from the University of Minnesota in Harp Performance, but more importantly, I play harp quite nicely (or so I’m told), am experienced and reliable, and I make playing the harp look both effortless and enjoyable.
 (I’m not a fan of grim-faced musicians at parties.)

 According to my client Karen, who had initially hired me for a few hours and then spur-of-the-moment asked for one more hour, “It was the smartest wedding money we spent.”
-According to another bride, Alex, “Deciding to have a harp play and then picking Stephanie was one of the best decisions we made for the whole entire wedding!!
+According to another client, Alex, “Deciding to have a harp play and then picking Stephanie was one of the best decisions we made for the whole entire wedding!!
 No joke.”

 Stephanie Claussen has served the wedding industry in Minneapolis & St. Paul since 2000.
 Lovely harp music could be available for your ceremony–consider hiring Stephanie!
+You might also enjoy reading Minnesota’s Nerdy Harpist.